egonzato/markovmodelling/README.md

 ### Data

 A survey was administered to participants coming from seven different countries.
-Questions were focused on demographics, medical characteristic and quality of life of each individual.
+Questions were focused on demographics, medical characteristics and quality of life of each individual.
 This survey was sent out once a year for four years.

 ### Purpose